ceshine/tbrain-insurance-policy-renewals/README.md

 The **final submission file** (prediction to the test dataset) can be found in the project root folder with file name `sub_ens.csv`.

 **Note: The final model has a CV loss of 1657.81, which is slightly higher than the one of the best submission (1656.24).
-This is because the number of models in the 1st and 2nd layers are reduced to save training time.**
+This is because the numbers of models in the 1st and 2nd layers are reduced to save training time.**